-Education and Outreach
+7. Education and Outreach

-- 19. Plan and implement the PLACES conference: Washington State's Conference on Historic Preservation, Placemaking & Economic Vitality (in accordance with public health guidance). - 20.
-Plan, organize and administer the annual Excellence on Main awards. - 21.
-Organize annually three (3) Main Street Leadership meetings & trainings/workshops around the state. - a.
-2024 summer meeting in Centralia - a.
-2025 winter meeting in/near Olympia - b.
-2025 spring meeting (location TBD) - 22.
-Cull and create Main Street best practices, case studies, training videos, and relevant research and/or data toward the creation of a resource library available to all network members.

-- 23. Organize Main Street 101 training and application workshops around the state and/or virtually as needs arise and resources allow. - 24.
-Host Main Street Week, virtually and/or through in-person events around the state, to educate local and statewide partners and stakeholders on the Main Street Approach and impacts. - 25.
-Update, develop and publish Main Street program materials as needed.
-This includes, but is not limited to: - a.
-Washington Main Street guides and resource library - b.
-Washington Main Street program brochure - c.
-Main Street Tax Credit Incentive Program materials
+- 7.1.
+Annually, organize three (3) Main Street Leadership meetings & trainings/workshops around the state. - 7.1.1.
+Summer 2025 Meeting in Centralia - 7.1.2.
+Winter 2026 Meeting in/near Olympia - 7.1.3.
+Spring 2026 Meeting (location TBD) - 7.2.
+Maintain and create Main Street best practices, case studies, training videos, and relevant research and/or data toward the creation of a resource library available to all network members and store them within the DEPARTMENT's SharePoint site or other specified location. - 7.3.
+Organize Main Street 101 training and application workshops around the state and/or virtually, as needs arise and resources allow, and store related materials within the DEPARTMENT's SharePoint site or other specified DEPARTMENT location. - 7.4.
+As resources allow, host Main Street Week, virtually and/or through in-person events around the state, to educate local and statewide partners and stakeholders on the Main Street Approach and impacts. - 7.5.
+Update, develop and publish Main Street program materials, as needed, and store related materials within the DEPARTMENT's SharePoint site or other DEPARTMENT specified location.
+This includes, but is not limited to: - 7.5.1.
+Washington Main Street guides and resource library - 7.5.2.
+Washington Main Street program brochure - 7.5.3.
+Main Street Tax Credit Incentive Program Materials National Main Street Center - 7.6.
+Ensure Washington Main Street remains a Coordinating Program member in good standing with the National

-National Main Street Center
+Main Street Center.

-- 26. Ensure Washington Main Street remains a Coordinating Program member in good standing with the National Main Street Center. - 27.
-Implement a licensing contract with each Nationally Accredited or Affiliated Main Street program as required by the National Main Street Center. - 28.
-Administer annual or bi-annual National Main Street Accreditation program in conjunction with the National Main Street Center requirements. - 29.
+- 7.7.
+Implement a licensing contract with each Nationally Accredited or Affiliated Main Street program as required by the National Main Street Center. - 7.8.
+Administer annual or bi-annual National Main Street Accreditation program in conjunction with the National Main Street Center requirements. - 7.9.
 Participate in National Main Street Coordinating Partner meetings as resources allow.

-Other
+8. Other

-- 30. Participate in local, state and national training and conference opportunities as funding allows. - 31.
-Continue to develop a strategic vision for the statewide program, including diversification of resources and services. - 32.
-Continue to develop information and materials for the Washington Trust for Historic Preservation's Washington Main Street website page and social media outlets. - 33.
+- 8.1.
+Participate in local, state and national training and conference opportunities as funding allows. - 8.2.
+Continue to develop a strategic vision for the statewide program, including diversification of resources and services. - 8.3.
+Continue to develop information and materials for the DEPARTMENT's and the Washington Trust for Historic Preservation's Washington Main Street website page and social media outlets; wherein each party shall be responsible for posting developed material to their respective platforms. - 8.4.
 Continue to explore opportunities and develop key partnerships with the National Main Street Center as well as other organizations, academic institutions and local, state and federal agencies to support Washington Main Street.

-Exhibit B Budget
+Exhibit B - Budget